-Abstract
+Abstract.
 The Erebus Glacier Tongue, a small floating glacier in southern McMurdo Sound, is one of the best-studied ice tongues in Antarctica.
 Despite this, its calving on the 27 February 2013 (UTC) was around 10 yr earlier than previously predicted.
 The calving was likely a result of ocean currents and the absence of fast ice.
-The subsequent trainatory of the newly greated incharge supports provide descriptions of the surface was likely a result of ocean currents and the absence of fast ice.
-The subsequent trajectory of the newly-created iceberg supports previous descriptions of the surface ocean circulation in southern McMurdo Sound.
+The subsequent trajectory of the newly created iceberg supports previous descriptions of the surface ocean circulation in southern McMurdo Sound.